goshippo/about-us/README.md

 ### Our [Company](https://goshippo.com/about/) Vision

-We help bridge the distance between businesses and consumers
+We help bridge the distance between businesses and consumers :bridge_at_night: :raised_hands:

 ### Our Company Mission